What to expect

-Whether we shot video or only audio, we will do some light editing where it seems appropriate.
-We will send you a private link to the video or audio file that you will be able to watch or listen to right away.
+Whether we shot video or audio-only, we will do some light editing where it seems appropriate.
+I will send you a private link to the video or audio file that you will be able to watch or listen to right away.
 You will be able to download the file and save it on your desktop or a thumb drive to access at any time.

-You will get a full written transcript of the interview, and upon your request, we can mail you the recording and transcript on a flash drive at no extra cost.
+Upon your request, I will also mail you the recording on a flash drive at no extra cost.

 I’m sure I’ve left something out!
 If you’d like to know more or want to book an interview, please don’t hesitate to get in touch.